redox-os/book/src/ch09-03-porting-applications.md

 """
 ```

-- The `package-name` after `binary=` is where you will insert the Cargo package name of your program.
+- The `bin-name` after `binary=` is where you will insert the Cargo package name of your program.
 - The `--add-your-flag-here` will be replaced by the program flags.

 #### Cargo flags command example